Priority one: Impact

 • Knowledge exchange is a vehicle for impact.
 Impact through knowledge exchange only occurs when resulting changes or benefits are taken up and experienced by our non-academic collaborators.

 • Dissemination is an active and planned approach to sharing findings with target audiences via determined channels.
-For example, findings could be shared through peer-reviewed papers, meetings, radio, social media, blogs, podcasts, monographs, websites, newsletters, groups and webinars.
+For example, findings could be shared through peer-reviewed papers, meetings, the media (including news sites, TV and radio), social media, blogs, podcasts, monographs, websites, newsletters, groups and webinars.

 • Like knowledge exchange, dissemination is often an essential activity for maximising impact.
 However, demonstrable change must occur as a result of the dissemination activity for it to be defined as impact.